Man dead after being struck by gunfire in southeast Fresno

 FRESNO, Calif.
-(KSEE/KGPE) — A man is dead after being struck by gunfire in southeast Fresno Sunday night, according to Fresno Police.
+(KGPE) — A man is dead after being struck by gunfire in southeast Fresno Sunday night, according to Fresno Police.

 Authorities say the victim in his 30’s or 40’s was on the sidewalk when unknown males in a dark-colored vehicle fired shots in the area of First Street and Illinois Avenue.